imtiaz101325/blogfolio/content/blog/time-complexity/index.md

 `embed:snippets/time-complexity/simplePerformance.ts#L14-35`

-Now if we try to visualize the the running time of different input sizes we get graphs like these:
+Now if we try to visualize the the running time of different input sizes we would get graphs like these:

 <Graph />

-Our code take different time or space depending on the size of the input.
-In other words complexity depends on the size of the problem.

-Even for the same algorithm there can be different times based on how our data is organized.
+What this shows us is that our code takes different amounts of time and space depending on the size of the input.
+We could further show that even for the same algorithm there can be different times based on how our data is organized.

 could show how different sized inputs have different running time

 could insert code from binary search and show how it works for small and large numbers of inputs.

-## Asymptotic analysis
+## Asymptotic Analysis

-Asymptotic analysis is the study of algorithm's growth rate.

-Asymptote: nature of a function as it reaches a very large value and is "bounded"
+The study of the growth rate of algorithm's is know as asymptotic analysis.
+Asymptotes are the nature of a function as it reaches a very large value and is "bounded"

 ![asymptote](./asymptote.png)